o3de/o3de.org/content/docs/user-guide/components/reference/atom/ssao.md

 toc: true
 ---

-The **SSAO** (screen-space ambient occlusion) component approximates the occlusion of indirect lighting in a scene by using the depth buffer to approximate occlusion.
+The **SSAO** (screen-space ambient occlusion) component approximates the occlusion of light in a scene using the depth buffer.
 This occlusion is sometimes referred to as contact-shadows.

 {{< image-width "/images/user-guide/components/reference/atom/ssao-bistro.png" "700" "Image of SSAO applied to the Bistro scene" >}}